VirtusLab/graphbuddy/README.md

 - [Contact us](#contact-us)

 ---

 # Supported languages

-⚠ Graph Buddy is an experimental project and currently only supports:
+Graph Buddy is still under development and currently only supports:

+- Java - with dynamic file parsing.
+Versions up to Java 11 are supported (with some experimental support for versions up to Java 16).
-- Scala language - via scalac compiler [plugin](#your-project-configuration) (70% completed)
+- Scala - via our scalac compiler [plugin](#your-project-configuration)

-# Installing and configuring the extension

-To make it work, you need to:

-1. Configure your project
-2. Install the plugin in your IDE

-## Your project configuration

-The graph files will be generated during the compilation and stored in `.semanticgraphs` folder.

-*Note:* You can play around with Graph Buddy using our scala [example](https://github.com/VirtusLab/graphbuddy/tree/master/examples/scala-example).
-Just open this project inside your IDE (IntelliJ or VSCode) with the Graph Buddy plugin installed (available via IDE official marketplace).

-### Scala configuration

-The only requirement is the scalac compiler plugin.
+## Configuration for Java projects

+Java is supported out-of-the-box, no extra configuration is necessary.
+You just need to install our plugin and it will automatically generate graph files for the currently open project on startup.
+The initial graph generation may take a few minutes for larger projects.
+If you change something in the code, the plugin will update the graph automatically.
+However, some changes (like changing the branch, removing multiple files at once) might not be propagated correctly.
+If you notice that the plugin isn't working correctly (for example, if some nodes or edges aren't pointing to the right locations or aren't present at all), you can consider regenerating the graph files.
+To do so, please click the `Generate Java graph` action from the `Graph Buddy` menu.

+## Configuration for Scala projects

+Here, except for installing the plugin in IDE, you need to configure your scala compiler.
+GraphBuddy has a plugin to it, which will generate graph files during compilation.

 For sbt you can use sbt plugin.
 Just create plugin file `project/graphbuddy.sbt` with the content: